Salvation in the sanctuary

 Your journey through the tabernacle does not stop here!

 Finally, you are called to enter the most holy place through the blood of Jesus (Hebrews 10:19), where the Ark of the Covenant resides and resembles God’s law being written into your heart and mind (Jeremiah 31:33; Hebrews 10:16).
-Because of this, you should have a great desire to keep the commandments of God in your new life (1 John 5:3; John 14:15; Deuteronomy 10:12-13).
+As a result, you should have a great desire to keep the commandments of God in your new life (1 John 5:3; John 14:15; Deuteronomy 10:12-13).

 True saving faith